Another fire is reported in the Bronx

-A fire of two alarms was reported this Tuesday in the south of the bronx caused the death of an 82-year-old woman and nine wounded, as reported by New York Police Department.
+A fire of two alarms reported this Tuesday in the south of the bronx caused the death of an 82-year-old woman and nine wounded, according to data from New York Police Department.

 The Sinister It happened just three miles away from the fire happened on January 9 in the bronx, where 17 people died.